e-farias/orthanc-setup-samples/docker/download-service/README.md

 - a "download page" that creates the job and shows its status (queued - preparing download (XX %) - ready for download)
 - the flask server downloads the file from orthanc to store it in a temporary storage such that nginx will be able to serve it
 - the download page triggers the download in the browser once it is ready
+- cleanup of old archive (at startup + after an expiration period)

 An nginx server is used to serve the zip files and provides the "Accept-Ranges" HTTP header (note: flask can probably do it as well but it's not immediate)